 It is important that students always have the appropriate equipment with them when they go to class.
 It is frustrating for both the teacher and the student when this does not happen and does make learning difficult.

 Class timetable

-Classes start at 08:45 except for Thursdays when we have staff Professional Learning Development and classes start at 09:20.
-Classes conclude every day at 15.05.
+Classes start at 08:45am.
+Classes conclude every day at 3.05pm.
 The timetable looks like this for all students: